bhattlab/bhattlab_workflows_nf/README.md

 	-params-file params.yml \
 	-with-trace -with-report -resume
 ```

+Note that you might have to modify the `params.yml`
+file according to your project.
+There is a template in the [config
+folder](config/params.yml), as a start.
+Other users will need to change these options (see [Running a
+workflow](documentation/running.md))

 **Important**
 Once everything is done and ran correctly, you should delete all the